Skip to main content

 How fast do I get the certificate?

 Same day.
-Once you complete the course and pass the short quiz, your certificate is issued immediately and is available to download and share.
+Once you complete the course and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued immediately and is available to download and share.

 Does my state require a license for this work?

 It varies.
-Some jurisdictions require a general contractor, mechanical, or specialty trade license to perform or pull permits for duct work, while others do not.
+Some areas require a general contractor, mechanical, or specialty trade license to perform or pull permits for duct work, while others do not.
 Check your state and local building department.
-This credential complements those requirements — it does not replace a required license.
+This credential adds to those requirements — it does not replace a required license.

 Why does dryer vent installation need to be code-compliant?

-Lint is highly combustible and improperly installed vents are a leading cause of dryer fires.
+Lint catches fire easily, and poorly installed vents are a leading cause of dryer fires.
 Codes limit duct length, ban screws and screens that trap lint, and require rigid duct and proper termination — this course teaches you to install to those rules.

 Does this cover rerouting and not just new installs?